show_page.php1 : dn09.jpg

 HISTORY: Behavior and appetite were normal at time of death.
 The macaw was exposed to a conure that died with nonspecific signs.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Effacing approximately 85% of the hepatic parenchyma and separating, surrounding, and infiltrating remaining islands of normal hepatocytes is an unencapsulated, infiltrative, moderately cellular neoplasm composed of polygonal cells arranged in irregular, branching, and anastomosing tubules and acini on a moderate fibrovascular and desmoplastic stroma.
+Liver: Effacing >90 of the hepatic parenchyma and separating, surrounding, and infiltrating remaining islands of normal hepatocytes is an unencapsulated, infiltrative, moderately cellular neoplasm composed of polygonal cells arranged in irregular, branching, and anastomosing tubules and acini on a moderate fibrovascular and multifocally desmoplastic stroma.
 Neoplastic cells have variably distinct cell borders, a moderate amount of pale eosinophilic and vacuolated cytoplasm, and a round to oval nucleus with finely-stippled chromatin and 1-2 distinct nucleoli.
-The mitotic count is 1 per 10 HPF (2.37mm2), and there is occasional single cell necrosis within the neoplastic cells.
-Multifocally, remaining hepatocytes are occasionally swollen with lacy, microvacuolated cytoplasm (glycogen degeneration) or shrunken with brightly eosinophilic cytoplasm and a pyknotic nucleus (necrosis).
+The mitotic count is 1 per 2.37mm2, and there is occasional single cell necrosis within the neoplastic cells.
+Multifocally, remaining hepatocytes are occasionally swollen with lacy, microvacuolated cytoplasm (glycogen change) or shrunken with brightly eosinophilic cytoplasm and a pyknotic nucleus (necrosis).
 There are low numbers of lymphocytes and plasma cells scattered through the hepatic parenchyma.

 MORPHOLOGIC DIAGNOSIS: